Click for Site Directory

 13.9.40: Time 03.15 " HEINKEL III brought down by impact with cable on site 10 .Cable pulled right off storage drum although brakes were on.
 Plane also fouled cable on site 8 & finally crashed into a house in Stow Park & burst into flames.
 Three of the crew were killed & the Pilot was taken to the Royal Gwent Hospital with broken arm and a cut in head.
 Visit by AOC 31 (BB) GRoup and O.C.
 14 Centre to all Headquarters & one site in each flight.
 In attendance S/LDR THACKER & P/O BACON (31 GROUP) and FL/L THOMAS ( 14 CENTRE).

 14.9.40 Congratulatory telegram received from A.O.C.
-BALLOON COMMAND withy reference to HEINKEL III.""
+BALLOON COMMAND with reference to HEINKEL III.""

-The aircraft, once it had hit the cable was doomed, since at this stage in the war aircraft had no defence against the cable and it sliced into the wing and made the aircraft stall and swing around the cable wildly.
+The aircraft, once it had hit the cables was doomed, since at this stage in the war, aircraft had no defence against the cable and it sliced into the wing and made the aircraft stall and swing around the cable wildly.
 The doomed aircraft began its final descent to earth.
 The crew of 966 Squadron included 528399 Sgt John Sanderson, the balloon crew knew they had scored a "hit" and raced across the park anticipating the arrival of a German aircraft on the green swathes of grass, however the plane by ill luck managed to stay aloft until it reached Newport.
-Realising that there was no hope the Pilot Ober Lieutenant Harry Wappler baled out.
+Realising that there was no hope the Pilot Oberleutnant Harry Wappler baled out.
 The three remaining crewmen were unable to bale out.
-The aircraft landed on Stow Park Avenue at the top of Stow Hill, hitting the ground floor the house of the Phillips family of No.32 Stow Park Avenue, filled with incendiary devices, it exploded on impact, killing the son Malcom and daughter Myrtle, of the family and all the remaining crew members.
-Ironically they had been made to sleep in the downstairs room for safety.
+The aircraft landed on Stow Park Avenue at the top of Stow Hill, at 3.15 a.m. hitting the rear ground floor of the house of Harold David Phillips and Marjorie Phillips family of No.32 Stow Park Avenue, filled with incendiary devices, it exploded on impact, causing a dense fire and acrid fumes.
+The son, Malcom Phillips aged 17 and daughter Myrtle aged 14, of the Phillips family had been made to sleep in the downstairs room for safety.
+Malcom ran upstairs to see if his parents were alright, and finding they were alive, he ran back downstairs and heroically tried to rescue his sister.
+But by this point she had been overcome with the fumes and smoke.
+In trying to rescue her he was overcome with the smoke and flames.
+Mr and Mrs Phillips escaped by knotting bed sheets together and sliding down to safety.
+Malcom was without doubt a fearless hero and deserves recognition now in 2008, almost 70 years since the event.
+I have no doubt that a similar incident today would result in no less than the George Medal being awarded.
+Both children were buried in the Jewish part of St.Woolos Cemetery.

 Heinkel He 111